Floral Symbolism: What Your Favorite Floral Notes Say About You

 In the Victorian era, people were engaged in so-called florography or “writing with flowers.”
 Back then communication with flowers was a very popular mean of expressing intentions and emotions.
 Victorians liked sending messages containing flowers, grass and other plants, and they were not even the first in history to add meanings to each flower.

-Although it is rare nowadays to send someone a flower or a bouquet, we send signals to people from the immediate surroundings daily with our words, behavior, appearance, attitude, and smell.
+Although it is not rare nowadays to send someone a flower or a bouquet, we send signals to people from the immediate surroundings daily with our words, behavior, appearance, attitude, and smell.

 For instance, if you try to describe your favorite perfume to someone, you will really give away at least a fraction of your personality.